GaiaNet-AI/docs/docs/node-guide/customized-node.md

 `./gaianet config chat_ctx_size 4096` is to adjust the context length of the chat model.

+`gaianet config chat <url-to-chat-gguf-file>` is to adjust the chat model.

+`gaianet config embedding_ctx_size <size>` is to adjust the context length of the embedding model.

 `./gaianet config embedding url-to-embedding-gguf-file` is to adjust the embedding model

-`./gaianet config system_prompt “you are a helpful assistant"` is to adjust the system prompt.

-`./gaianet config rag_prompt “you are a helpful assistant"` is to adjust the rag prompt.